 This programme was introduced in 2006 with the intention to create a visa class for those very highly talented people who might be willing to take up residence in Hong Kong without actually having any core reason for coming here in the first place!
 Flexible as ever, the HKID developed the Quality Migrant Admission Scheme in order to provide a mechanism to be able to compete with other developed economies' immigration programmes established on the basis that it can only be good if you allow smart people to live in your community.
-As of December 2010, 5045 applications had been received and 1808 applicants had been granted a visa under the programme.
-Successful applicants under the general points test (1672) tended to come from backgrounds in financial and accounting services, information technology, telecommunications and general commerce.
-Successful applicants under the 'home run' achievement based points test (136) came mainly from the sports, arts and culture segments.
+The programme has been criticised due to the lack of transparency over what it actually takes to get approved.
+Successful applicants under the general points test ("GPT") have tended to come from esoteric backgrounds.
+Successful applicants under the 'home run' achievement based points test ("APT") have come mainly from the sports, arts and culture segments.
 The HKID receive on average more than 100 QMAS applications each month.
+In May 2015 adjustments were made to the programme to allocate more points to graduates from well known universities and those with international work experience